We're almost there, loading your answer...

 3 min read

-Accessibility refers to the practise of making it possible for people to access services, resources, and goods, regardless of disability.
+Accessibility refers to the practice of making it possible for people to access services, resources, and goods, regardless of disability.
 Web accessibility takes this concept, and transfers it to the internet and your site.

 The importance of web accessibility

 According to the World Health Organisation, roughly 15% of the population have some form of disability.
-Therefore, web accessibility is an important part of site creation, building, and maintenence.
+Therefore, web accessibility is an important part of site creation, building, and maintenance.
 By making your site accessible, you ensure that everyone can access and enjoy it.

 To get started, we recommend building an accessible site from scratch.
 You can do so by beginning with an accessible site template in the Wix Editor, and thoroughly following our accessibility checklist